 More recently, I have written numerous articles on governance and

-for Municipal World magazine.
+for Municipal World and Pipeline magazines.

 I was also a freelance writer for many years, specializing in

 technical writing and software manuals.
 I have written non-fiction